Create photos that are as memorable as your paddling adventure with these seven tips and tricks.

 See Trip Ideas

-Explore a wealth of nature, culture and history, and discover fun and creative ways to learn about Ontario’s natural wonders.
+Explore a wealth of culture, history and artistic inspiration and discover fun and creative ways to learn about Ontario’s natural wonders and incredible wildlife.

 The Group of Seven was a community of Canadian artists in the early 20th century who connected with the country’s rugged environment through a unique style of landscape painting.
 The work of the Group of Seven, along with associated artists, has come to represent a distinct, globally recognized, Canadian artistic identity.
 Art lovers and outdoor enthusiasts alike are invited to visit some of the iconic locations and landscapes that inspired these artists of the past.